Thank you for visiting tiney, a childcare service and community built around modern families.

 If any dispute arises between you and us in connection with your use of our Services, then you and we will attempt to resolve that dispute through discussion.
 If we are unable to resolve the dispute by discussion, then the courts of England and Wales will have exclusion jurisdiction over any claim relating to your use of our Site or any connected contract.
 However, if you are not resident in England or Wales then we reserve the right to bring proceedings against you in any court in your country of residence.

-If any dispute arises between a provider and a parent, then that is a matter for them rather than us.
-We strongly encourage you to resolve those disputes by discussion (and we will support the resolution of any disputes as best we can), but ultimately the conduct and forum of any dispute will be governed by the Childminding Agreement.
+If any dispute arises between a Provider and a Parent, then that is a matter for them rather than us.
+We strongly encourage you to resolve those disputes by discussion (and we will support the resolution of any disputes as best we can), but ultimately the conduct and forum of any dispute will be governed by the Childcare Agreement.